UCSD's Hearing Conservation Program

-Learn about UCSD's Hearing Conservation Program and how it protects employees from hearing damage due to occupational noise.
+Learn how UC San Diego's Hearing Conservation Program protects employees from hearing damage due to occupational noise.

 Requirement

 Employees who are routinely exposed to high levels of workplace noise must participate in the Hearing Conservation Program.
-At UCSD, this level is 85 dB(A) averaged out over an 8-hour workday.
+At UC San Diego, this level is 85 dB(A) averaged out over an 8-hour workday.
 Those affected may include, but are not limited to, personnel in:

 • Machine shops